nagonle/succint-cardinal-trees/README.md

 Implementation of Compact Cardinal Trees
 ========================================

-In this code, it is proposes a implementation of compact cardinal trees.
+In this code, it is proposes an implementation of compact cardinal trees.

 Dependencies:
 ============